dobrite/FroggyTV/README.md

 - Re-Implement pulse width adjustment
 - Stress test max 12 gate screens? - (Is an expander possible?)

+# Questions:

+- Is stop/start a reset, or resume?

 # IDEAS:

 - Metronome screen